Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Proofs of All Theorems in Section

 Given the orthogonality of $\{v_j\}$ in the block design~\eqref{equ:linear:block_design}, the OLS estimator decomposes into a set of one-dimensional problems, each estimating the coordinate of $\theta$ along direction $v_j$.
-Accordingly, the retraining procedure in Scheme~\ref{scheme:linear_retraining} can be formalized as follows:
+In particular, choosing $\{v_j\}$ as the right singular vectors of the real data matrix $X^0$ yields the cleanest interpretation, making explicit how verifier bias, synthetic sample size, and noise variance interact.
+Accordingly, the retraining procedure can be formalized as follows:

 \begin{proof}[Proof of Theorem~\ref{thm:linear:one_step}]

 We consider the one dimensional projection estimator of $\hat{\theta}^{1,proj,j}$ defined in \eqref{equ:linear:thetak_proj}.
 The filter condition \eqref{equ:linear:verify_condition2} is equivalent to: